 Purification tablets or drops make water sanitization even easier.
-Potable Aqua is the most common tablet brand and our top pick.
-The treatment tablets act quick with water ready to drink in 35 minutes.
+Potable Aqua is the most common tablet brand and our top reviewed choice.
+The treatment tablets act quickly with water ready to drink in 35 minutes.

 How to Collect and Store Water

 Gathering and storing water is no small task.
-Water is bulky, heavy, and liquid is generally hard to store.
-You can only store so much water until it becomes unreasonable to keep it treated, rotated, and fully reliable so water collection methods are important for long term plans.
+Water is bulky and heavy, and liquid is generally hard to store.
+You can only store so much water until it becomes unreasonable to keep it treated, rotated, and fully reliable so water collection methods are important for long-term plans.
 A few ways people collect water include:

 - Rainwater Collection – extremely popular with preppers, rain barrel systems can work in a wide range of applications and can use your roof area to collect massive amounts of water whenever it rains.
 See our top rain barrel picks from our review roundup.